Vargha-Kh/crnn-pytorch/Readme.md

 python creating_dataset.py
 ```

-You can also use the images in the datasets.zip (Amirkabir University Plates Datasets) in NR directory and config the dataset using creating_dataset.py code and List.csv labels.
+You can also use the images in the datasets.zip (Amirkabir University Plates Datasets) and put it in NR directory without the dataset configuration using creating_dataset.py code and List.csv labels.
 Make sure that the dataset has the following structure for training:

 ```commandline
 ├── data-dir